enterstudio/Microsoft-Lync-Connector/README.md

 `PS > Get-CsCertificate`

-The certificate also needs to be exported from the Lync Server and imported into the Zimbra Social server(s).
+The OAuthTokenIssuer certificate needs to be exported from the Lync Server and imported into the Zimbra Social server(s).

+Once imported the Lync Certificate needs to grant permission to the Application Pool.

+- Click Start and type mmc
+- Select Add/Remove Snap-in from the File menu
+- Select Certificates
+- Select Computer Account
+- Navigate to the Personal certificates
+- Right click the imported Lync certificate
+- Select All Tasks > Manage Private Keys...
+- Add the IIS Application Pool running the community
+- Click Ok